-Cooking the turkey – Preheat the oil to 400 degrees or the proper temperature as mentioned by the manufacture.
+Cooking the turkey – Preheat the oil to 400 degrees or the proper temperature as mentioned by the manufacturer.
 The bird will need to cook about 3 to 4 minutes a pound.
 Cook all dark meat to an internal temperature of 175° F to 180° F, and all white meat to an internal temperature of 165° F to 170° F.

 Ideas for Marinade

-You don’t need to buy an expensive marinade for your deep fried turkey, you can make one from scratch that is as good if not better than any you can purchase from a bottle.
-Ideally you should inject your turkey a few hours before you are going to prepare the bird.
+You don’t need to buy an expensive marinade for your deep-fried turkey, you can make one from scratch that is as good if not better than any you can purchase from a bottle.
+Ideally, you should inject your turkey a few hours before you are going to prepare the bird.

 Some of my favorites include Lea and Perrins Chicken Marinade this is a simple marinade that can be simply purchased.
 But you can put together other ones easily.